peteinakl/AICheckerChrome/README.md

 1. Navigate to any web page you want to analyze.
 2. Click the "Is this AI?" extension icon in your Chrome toolbar.
-3. A stylish popup will appear, showing the analysis result.
+3. A popup will appear, showing the analysis result.

 ## Files